jspsych/jsPsych/docs/markdown_docs/tutorials/rt-task.md

 ## Part 3: Show instructions

-We can use the same basic structure from Part 2 to create a new block that shows instructions to the subject.
-The only difference in the block we will create here is that we'll use some HTML formatting to control how the instructions display.
+We can use the same basic structure from part 2 to create a new trial that shows instructions to the subject.
+The only difference in the trial we will create here is that we will use HTML formatting to control how the instructions display.

 The block definition looks like this: